Best south america Ski resorts in 2026

 The good news is, we find it all evens out.
 Some lifts may be slower, however 45 minute lift lines are virtually non-existent in the Andes (A few exceptions: Bariloche’s Cerro Catedral on busy weekends.
 Las Lenas Marte chair on a powder day).

 In addition, you do not have thousands of skiers fighting for those untracked powder runs.
 If you come with an open mind you will find this part of the world fascinating and quite often comfortably relaxing.
-And hey, you are skiing in August!
+And hey, you are skiing while your friends are battling the heat back home!

 south america backcountry skiing